FAFSA and Financial Aid

 Federal Student Aid (FAFSA)

 FAFSA application: This year all WCSD High Schools have coordinated FAFSA nights.
-See dates and location: FAFSA Nights 2023-2024 (washoeschools.net)
+Dates TBD.

 For more information, visit: